 The best thing you can do to prepare for hurricane season is to know the evacuation route for your city, make an essential kit for your home, and be proactive about your planning.

-If you’re wondering if it’s worth moving to Wilmington, NC, you should definitely consider whether or not hurricanes are something you’re prepared to deal with.
+If you’re wondering if it’s worth moving to Wilmington, North Carolina, you should definitely consider whether or not hurricanes are something you’re prepared to deal with.

 Heat & Humidity